-If you feel dissatisfied with the service you've received it's really important that you let us know so we can try and put things right.
-The best way to do this is to speak to your Property Officer.
+If this is the case and you are dissatisfied with the service you receive, please let us know so we can put things right as quickly as possible.
+The best way to do this is to speak to your property officer.
 In most cases they will be able to resolve the problem.